What Foods Contain Heavy Metals? 10 You Should Avoid At All Costs

 The result can be impaired neurological development and reduced IQ in kids, increased dementia and Alzheimer’s risk in adults, various cancers, cardiovascular diseases, weakened immunity, and chronic fatigue.

-While completely eliminating exposure from food is very difficult, limiting dietary sources of heavy metals to the lowest practical levels can significantly reduce health risks.
+While completely eliminating exposure from food is very difficult, limiting dietary sources of heavy metals to the lowest practical levels can significantly reduce health risks associated with toxic metal exposure.

 Reading labels, understanding common contamination routes, and making informed substitutions empower consumers to protect themselves and their families.